rajisusan/HTC-2022-IISc-MIG/README.md

 ## Sample Reconstructions

 <p align="justify" markdown="1">
 Two examples of the reconstructions from the training set are shown here.
-Figure 2 shows the segmentated images obtained using the proposed approch for dataset 'ta' (for seven difficulty levels) with the view angles beginning from 270 degrees.
+Figure 2 shows the segmentated images obtained using the proposed approch for dataset 'ta' (for seven difficulty levels) with the view angles beginning from 270 <0></sup>.
 Figure 3 shows the segmentated images obtained using the proposed approch for dataset 'tc' (for the seven difficulty levels) with the view angles beginning from 0 degrees.
 The scores obtained using Matthews correlation coefficient for each reconstruction are shown in the insets.
 </p>

 <p align="center">